Manual & Documentation

 About & Credits

-bitKlavier is an open-source project developed by Dan Trueman and Mike Mulshine at Princeton University.
+bitKlavier is an open-source project developed by Dan Trueman, Mike Mulshine, and Matt Wang, with Theo Trevisan, Jeff Gordon, and Katie Chou, at Princeton University.

-The bitKlavier manual was written by Noah Fishman and edited by Dan Trueman, Noah Fishman, and Mike Mulshine.
+The bitKlavier manual was written by Noah Fishman and edited by Dan Trueman, Noah Fishman, Mike Mulshine, and Matt Wang.

 bitKlavier is the software engine that drives the prepared digital piano, running on MacOSX, iOS, and Windows, and has been used by dozens of performers—from young students to renowned professionals—in a range of compositions by Trueman and others.